In the UEM marketspace, Microsoft Intune is a true cloud-based SaaS service for

 Chain Building – Learn the basics of PKI

-In such a scenario, when Requestor reaches out to Challenger to get access, the Challenger will verify the complete chain of trust to the Root.
+In such a scenario, when the Requestor reaches out to Challenger to get access, the Challenger will verify the complete chain of trust to the Root.

 This is commonly referred to as “PKI Chain Building” where the Challenger verifies the digital signature of each CA public certificate until forming the chain of hierarchy to the Root.